noorary/dist-syst-project/README.md

 ## First version can be run as follows

+**NOTE** It is critical to start coordinator server first.
+Otherwise node discovery do not work
+---

 1. run `python3 coordinator_server.py`
 2. run `python3 flights_server.py`
 3. run `python3 hotels_server.py`